buildpacks-community/kpack-cli/docs/kp_image_list.md

 ## kp image list

-List images
+List image resources

 ### Synopsis

-Prints a table of the most important information about images in the provided namespace.
+Prints a table of the most important information about image resources in the provided namespace.

 The namespace defaults to the kubernetes current-context namespace.